 \subsubsection{Comparison with Pix2pix}

-As LithoNet is kind of image-to-image translation schemes, we compare it with Pix2Pix \cite{isola2017image}, a representative GAN-based image-to-image translation method.
+As LithoNet is a kind of image-to-image translation scheme, we compare it with Pix2Pix \cite{isola2017image}, a representative GAN-based image-to-image translation method.
 This experiment set was designed for two purposes.
-One is to verify if LithoNet is able to learn special shape correspondence between layout and SEM images, and the other is to check if LithoNet is more advantageous than Pix2Pix in this regard.
+One is to verify if LithoNet is able to learn special shape correspondences between layout and SEM images, and the other is to check if LithoNet is more advantageous than Pix2Pix in this regard.

 As shown in Table \ref{table:MStable01}, Pix2pix achieves slightly higher objective metric values than LithoNet.
-This situation, however, lies in the fact that these objective metrics mainly reflect the effect of the reconstruction loss term solely.
+This situation, however, arises from the fact that these objective metrics mainly reflect the effect of the reconstruction loss term.
 Nevertheless, compared to Pix2pix, our total loss function described in (\ref{eq:eq01}) contains several additional loss terms, including $\mathcal{L}_{reg}$, $\mathcal{L}_{par}$, and $\mathcal{L}_{smooth}$, which do actually lead to better visual quality as will be explained later.

 As illustrated in Fig. \ref{fig:lithonet_pix2pix}, Pix2pix produces artifacts like blurred and jiggled contour edges, whereas LithoNet is able to generate clear and smooth ones.
-Since both Pix2pix and LithoNet utilize $L_1$-norm to guarantee a global shape similarity, this phenomenon would be probably due to the different control strategies over local shapes.
+Since both Pix2pix and LithoNet utilize $L_1$-norm to guarantee a global shape similarity, this phenomenon would probably be due to the different control strategies over local shapes.
 Specifically, LithoNet makes use of the total-variation loss, smoothness loss, and regularization loss to control the local deformations, whereas Pix2pix relies on its discriminator architecture, the so-called PatchGAN design that penalizes a structure at the scale of patches, to handle local deformations.
 Consequently, because PatchGAN does not put any penalty on blurred and jiggled edges and learns only to classify if each generated patch looks realistic, such artifacts are reasonable trade-offs of Pix2pix's PatchGAN design.

 Fig. \ref{fig:lithonet_pix2pix_unseenimg} compares the prediction results of feeding LithoNet and Pix2pix with test images containing significantly distinct layout patterns from those in the training image set.
 Moreover, the source dimension of these testing images is much larger than the training data.
 Therefore, through this experiment we can appraise the reliability and robustness of LithoNet and Pix2pix in mimicking an IC fabrication process when the input layout is a brand new, unseen pattern of a different scale.
 We can observe from Fig. \ref{fig:lithonet_pix2pix_unseenimg} that, for unseen layout patterns of a different scale, LithoNet significantly outperforms Pix2pix in terms of the clarity and integrity of shape boundaries, although the predictions of LithoNet still cannot perfectly match the ground-truth for lack of suitable training samples.
 Finally, Table \ref{table:MStable03} lists the numerical comparisons between LithoNet and Pix2pix for this case.